 Aside from the practical reasons for staying in the relationship, there are many conflicting emotional considerations such as fear, low self-esteem, and an unhealthy attachment issues.

 Whether you decide to stay with your controlling partner or leave the relationship, there are actions you can take to feel more empowered and lessen the grips of control from this bully.

 Here are some ideas if you now think, “My husband is controlling” or “My boyfriend is controlling.”

 - Rebuild your support group of friends and family.
 Let a few trusted people know what's going on with your partner, and tell them you need their support and listening ear.

 - If you can't find someone, hire a counselor.
-You'll probably need one anyway to help you navigate your feelings.
+You'll probably need one anyway to help you navigate your feelings and decisions going forward.

 - State your case calmly with your partner.
 Unless you fear for your physical safety, sit down with your partner and let him know how negatively his behaviors are impacting you.

 - Give some examples of what you are talking about, how the behaviors are damaging your relationship, and how they make you feel.